Key takeaways

 Developing and designing for the built environment isn’t just the profitable thing to do — it’s the right thing to do.
 When developers take ethics for the built environment into account, the result is a community-oriented, sustainable property that helps keep a neighborhood vibrant and healthy.

 And of course, properties in desirable neighborhoods are worth more.
-You can increase property values by doing your part to make sure that your property is prepared for the future.
+You can increase property values by doing your part to ensure your property is prepared for the future.
 And the future lies in sustainability, walkability, and adapting to increasing urban density.

 Other tech-powered ways to increase sustainability include: